Foreign Domestic Worker Eligibility In Singapore

-An employer may be tempted to hire a domestic helper on a tourist visa to avoid having to pay for things like agency fees and airfares, but note that the Ministry of Manpower has rejected applications of maids who were in the country during the hiring process, and even said it would revoke the work permits of domestic workers who entered Singapore on tourist visas.
+An employer may be tempted to hire a domestic worker on a tourist visa to avoid having to pay for things like agency fees and airfares, but note that the Ministry of Manpower has rejected applications of maids who were in the country during the hiring process, and even said it would revoke the work permits of domestic workers who entered Singapore on tourist visas.

 Do not hire an over-stayer

 Employers should also be cautious not to hire maids who have overstayed their work permits – either those who did not return home once their previous contracts had expired or those who have absconded.